Photo: Streetflash/Shutterstock

 Photo: Xenia_Photography/Shutterstock

-Winter is the best time to visit Costa Rica as it’s the dry season, so most most attractions are open and accessible.
-Liberia is the spot to go for reaching many of the best Guanacaste beaches and is known for being a gateway to the region.
+Winter is the best time to visit Costa Rica, as it’s the dry season, so most attractions are open and accessible.
+Liberia is the place to base yourself if you want to reach many of the best Guanacaste beaches, and it’s known for being a gateway to the region.
 Take a direct flight from LAX to Liberia, and you’ll be near some of the best beachfront resorts on the west coast of the country.
 Liberia is also a great home base for exploring top spots along the Pacific Ocean shoreline.

 If you’re an outdoor enthusiast, Costa Rica is probably already on your bucket list.
-You can hike past volcanic pools at the Rincón de la Vieja Volcano, hike to La Leona waterfall for a swim, or visit Parque Nacional Palo Verde; it’s one of the best spots to see tropical birds and monkeys in Costa Rica.
+You can hike past volcanic pools at the Rincón de la Vieja Volcano, trek to La Leona waterfall for a swim, or visit Parque Nacional Palo Verde.
+It’s also one of the best spots to see tropical birds and monkeys in Costa Rica.

 Georgetown, Grand Cayman